| |

 DYE THE FABRIC

-• With the tongs, submerge the fabric into the dye bath.
+• With the tongs, submerge the treated fabric (see above for details) into the dye bath.

 • Then, place the lid on the pot and allow it to simmer for another 30 minutes.